How to start a bounce house business and get jumping

 Beyond the initial equipment purchase, you need working capital.
 Plan for at least $3,000 to $6,000 to cover your first six months of operation.
 This budget should account for fuel, insurance payments, marketing, and storage fees.

-A mistake some new owners make is focusing only on the big-ticket items.
-They forget about these recurring costs, which can strain cash flow.
+Focusing only on the big-ticket items is where new owners strain cash flow.
+They forget about recurring costs.
 Once you have funding, open a dedicated business checking account immediately to keep your finances separate and simplify tax season.

 Here are 3 immediate steps to take: